Skip to content

 Monitoring

 Monitoring watches your IPs and prefixes and tells you whether they're up, degraded, or down.
-You define checks — ICMP ping, TCP, UDP, HTTP(S), SNMP, SSH, Telnet, or a script — attach them to an IP or a whole prefix, and Danbyte runs them on a schedule, keeps the history, and shows live status everywhere it matters: on detail pages, in list columns, and on a global Monitoring dashboard.
+You define checks — ICMP ping, TCP, UDP, HTTP(S), SNMP, SSH, Telnet, a TLS certificate read, or a script — attach them to an IP or a whole prefix, and Danbyte runs them on a schedule, keeps the history, and shows live status everywhere it matters: on detail pages, in list columns, and on a global Monitoring dashboard.

 This page is organised by task.
 Jump to: